datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 3. They should upload the pipeline to Dataproc.
 4. Import the pipeline into BigQuery.

+A is correct.
+The PCollectoin indicates it is a Dataflow pipeline.
+And the Cloud Runner will enable to scale to production levels.

 > Host a deep neural network machine learning model on Google Cloud.
 Run and monitor jobs that could occasionally fail.

-1. Use AI Platform to host you model.
+1. Use AI Platform (Vertex AI) to host you model.
 Monitor the status of the Operation object for 'error' results.
 2. Use a Google Kubernetes Engine cluster to host you model.
 Monitor the status of the Jobs object for 'failed' job states.
-3. X Use AI Platform to host your model.
+3. X Use AI Platform (Vertex AI) to host your model.
 Monitor the status of the Jobs object for 'failed' job states.
 4. Use a Google Kubernetes Engine cluster to host your model.
 Monitor the status of the Operation object for 'error' results.

+C is correct because of the requirement to host an ML DNN.
+Vertex AI for Tensorflow can handle DNNs.
+Google recommends monitoring Jobs, not Operations.

 > Three Google Cloud services commonly used together in data engineering solutions